Facilitating employee training programs in large organizations

 Insights

-The design process must be adaptable.
+▻ The design process must be adaptable.

-Challenging assumptions is essential.
+▻ Challenging assumptions is essential to good design.

-Make use of viable existing materials.
+▻ Make use of viable existing materials.

 If a client asks for a refresh of old materials, validate them before discarding.
 Using old materials that still meet users’ needs is good design.
+As the saying goes, don’t reinvent the wheel.